dvncan/cron-scheduler/README.md

 Complexity for time is N. With implementing the read file functionality it would be n^2 if I looped through to read everytime I called funtion, or log(n) if I grabbed all inputs on first loop. complexity for space is log(n).
 It is not linear, however with more inputs would not grow exponentially.

+To run: node cli.js (3 inputs separated by " ")